ShiviPro/progress-checklist/MajorProject_1.md

 ## Wishlist Management

-- [ ] From the navbar, you can navigate to your wishlist where all the products that you liked and wish to buy in future are mentioned.
+- [x] From the navbar, you can navigate to your wishlist where all the products that you liked and wish to buy in the future are mentioned.
-  - [ ] On the product card,
+  - [x] On the product card,
-    - [ ] You can remove the item from the wishlist
+    - [x] You can remove the item from the wishlist
     - [ ] Add the item to the cart
-      - [ ] If the cart already contains that item, it should only increasing the quantity.
+      - [ ] If the cart already contains that item, it should only increase the quantity.

 ## Cart Management
 - [ ] From the navbar, you can navigate to the cart where all the products that you want to buy are mentioned.